openedx/credentials/docs/verifiable_credentials/storages.rst

 Storages
 ========

-Currently there is the only digital wallet is supported for production.
+Currently only one digital wallet is supported for production.

 Learner Credential Wallet
 -------------------------